 In a laser device, laser energy is generated within the laser cavity, which consists of three basic components.
 To generate laser light in the laser cavity a reliable and high-performance power supply in the form of a power generator is necessary.

 The first component is the active medium – the source of the laser energy – which can be solid, liquid, or gas.
-In the case of a solid active medium, it consists of a cylindrical laser crystal.
-Popular laser crystals for medical laser applications are Nd:YAG and Er:YAG (neodimium:yttrium-aluminum-garnate and erbium:yttriumaluminum-garnate).
-The active medium determines the specific wavelength of light at which the laser operates (e.g. 1.06 IJm for Nd:YAG and 2.94 IJm for Er:YAG).
+In solid-state lasers, the active medium is typically a solid crystal, such as a cylindrical laser crystal.
+Popular laser crystals for medical laser applications are Nd: YAG and Er: YAG (neodymium:yttrium-aluminum-garnate and erbium:yttriumaluminum-garnate).
+The active medium determines the wavelength of light at which the laser operates (e.g. 1.06 IJm for Nd: YAG and 2.94 IJm for Er: YAG).

 The second component is an incident energy source used to stimulate the atoms of the active medium.
-A pulsed low pressure xenon flashlamp is most commonly used.
+A pulsed low-pressure xenon flashlamp is most commonly used.

 The third component is the optical resonator – two highly polished mirrors placed at either end of the laser cavity, which redirect the escaping incoherent light of the active medium, producing a very bright, unidirectional, monochromatic, coherent form of light.